Customer acquisition is necessary for any business. One of the most effective ways to attain that goal is through email marketing.

 During the segmentation process, email users are segmented into smaller groups based on predetermined criteria.

 Segmentation is typically used as a personalization strategy to offer more relevant email marketing to subscribers based on their geographic area, interests, purchase history, and other factors.
 Instead of sending a single mass message to all of the email lists, segments are formed so that the marketer may cater directly to each list and its unique interests.
+Also, try taking email security measures and using an SPF record checker to guarantee a high level of email security.

 Why should you bother with segmentation?
 Let's look at the data.